 Because the loss of collagen often results in stretch marks, it would make sense that gelatin, one of the best dietary sources of collagen available, can help decrease the risk of stretch marks as well as minimize those that already exist.

 When taken by mouth into the body, this superfood helps to firm skin and promotes growth of new cells in addition to providing joint support, hair and nail health and improving digestion.
-Collegen protein is a great source as well as bone broth.
+Collagen protein is a great source as well as bone broth.

 5. Aloe Vera